2020–21 United Counties League

-The United Counties League operated two divisions in the English football league system, the Premier Division at Step 5 and Division One at Step 6, for the last time this season.
+The 2020–21 season was the 114th in the history of the United Counties League, a football competition in England.
+The league operated two divisions in the English football league system, the Premier Division at Step 5 and Division One at Step 6, for the last time this season.

 The allocations for Steps 5 and 6 for season 2020–21 were announced by the FA on 21 July 2020, and were subject to appeal.

 The league season was subsequently abandoned on 24 February 2021 after COVID-19 lockdown-originated restrictions were imposed.

 Promotion and restructuring

 The scheduled restructuring of non-league football took place at the end of the season, to include a new division that was added to the United Counties League at Step 5 for 2021–22.
 Promotions from Steps 5 to 4 and 6 to 5 were based on points per game across all matches over the two abandoned seasons (2019–20 and 2020–21), while teams were promoted to Step 6 on the basis of a subjective application process.